types of estrogen

 It’s no coincidence!

-- How estrogen dominance, Histamine Intolerance, and Mast Cell Activation Syndrome relate
+• How estrogen, Histamine Intolerance, and Mast Cell Activation Syndrome connect

-Very simply put, estrogen dominance is the imbalance of hormones.
+Very simply put, estrogen dominance is an imbalance of hormones that leads to more estrogen than progesterone.
 You’ll read more about this in just a bit.

 And for so many of the women we work with, estrogen dominance has been a mast cell trigger.